 Launching at 8:30pm our Best Blast on the Beach firework show will be a must see for you and the entire family.
 For those who will be enjoying the show on the beach, please be mindful of our “Leave No Trace” ordinance that states all personal belonging must be take off the beach when you leave for the day.
 We appreciate everyone doing their part in keep our sandy shores pristine and enjoyable.

 Bay Scallop SeasonAugust 16, 2020 to September 24,2020

 Ready to explore and hunt for scallops?
-The 2019 season opens August 16 and ends September 15, 2019.
+The 2020 season opens August 16 and ends September 24, 2020 for scalloping in St. Joseph Bay.
 This season opening is from the Mexico Beach Canal in Bay County through the westernmost point of St. Vincent Island in Franklin County.
 A daily bag limit consists of 2 gallons of whole bay scallops in shell or 1 pint of bay scallop meat per person; maximum of 10 gallons of whole bay scallops in shell or 1/2 gallon bay scallop meat per vessel.
 Recreational harvesters need a Florida saltwater fishing license to harvest bay scallops unless they are either exempt from needing a license or have a no-cost shoreline fishing license and are wading from shore to collect scallops (i.e. feet do not leave bottom to swim, snorkel, or SCUBA and harvesters do not use a vessel to reach or return from the harvest location).
 To learn more about these requirements, click here.